It occurs to me that the ideal forum probably would have these three attributes.

 (I don't at all understand the popularity of Discord.)

-Replies and references are separate types of links.
-Very often, a user wants to reply to one comment (and implicitly request a response from its author by sending an alert to that person) but merely reference another comment (without seeking to include its author in the conversation).
+Replies, references, and continuations are separate types of links.
+Very often, a user wants to reply to a comment (and implicitly request a response from its author by sending an alert to that person), reference a comment (without seeking to include its author in the conversation), or continue a comment (perhaps due to a character limit).

 According to section 3.6.4 of RFC 5322, an email message can have multiple parents (i. e., multiple message IDs in the in-reply-to header field).
 At least one email client (Mutt) allows the user to manually type multiple message IDs into the in-reply-to field of a message.
 Unfortunately, however, it seems that no email client has embraced this functionality to completely supplant forum software; the universal focus is on showing merely a linear thread.